-Reminder: OP Airdrop #1 is not yet available to claim.
+Notice: OP Airdrop #1 is now available to claim

 The Optimism Collective is based on the idea that healthy public goods create a thriving and valuable ecosystem.
 The economics of this ecosystem are designed to generate value for three constituencies: